 Announcing the Next Cycle of the Art Museum Staff Demographic Survey

-The Andrew W. Mellon Foundation and Ithaka S+R opened the third cycle of the survey on February 7
+The Mellon Foundation and Ithaka S+R opened the third cycle of the survey on February 7

-In 2014 and 2018, Ithaka S+R partnered with The Andrew W. Mellon Foundation, the Association of Art Museum Directors (AAMD), and the American Alliance of Museums (AAM), to conduct a quantitative study on diversity within art museums who are part of these associations.
+In 2014 and 2018, Ithaka S+R partnered with the Mellon Foundation, the Association of Art Museum Directors (AAMD), and the American Alliance of Museums (AAM), to conduct a quantitative study on diversity within art museums who are part of these associations.
 We are excited to announce the continued collaboration through a third cycle of the demographic survey examining diversity amongst art museum employees.

 The idea for the Staff Demographic Survey developed from rising interest regarding a lack of diversity and inclusion within the art and cultural sectors.
 The US population is rapidly diversifying, yet positions that are most directly responsible for presenting, interpreting, and caring for the world’s art, culture, and heritage are not yet reflecting that diversity.
 In order to measure and track the demographics of staff members within art museums, Ithaka S+R developed an instrument for participating museum directors and human resources staff to provide anonymized data for analysis.
 Comparing our 2018 and 2014 findings, we found that there have been notable changes regarding the diversification of museum staff.
 As seen in Figure 8 from the 2018 Art Museum Staff Demographic Survey, curatorial and education departments have made advancements in diversifying staff, however conservation and senior leadership positions remained stagnant with roughly 10-12 percent POC representation.

 For this next iteration of the project, we are collecting demographic data from art museums across North America to begin establishing trends in demographic changes that have occurred since 2014.